EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 https://www.unitxt.ai/en/latest/catalog/catalog.cards.fin_qa.html

 ##### Task description

+A large-scale dataset with 2.8k financial reports for 8k Q&A pairs to study numerical reasoning with structured and unstructured evidence.

 The FinQA dataset is designed to facilitate research and development in the area of question answering (QA) using financial texts.
 It consists of a subset of QA pairs from a larger dataset, originally created through a collaboration between researchers from the University of Pennsylvania, J.P.
 Morgan, and Amazon.The original dataset includes 8,281 QA pairs built against publicly available earnings reports of S&P 500 companies from 1999 to 2019 (FinQA: A Dataset of Numerical Reasoning over Financial Data.).